vahidtvj/QC3Control/README.md

 ### Methods
 #### void .begin()
-[QC2 or QC3 power source] Just does the handshake with the Quick Charge 3.0 source so it will accept commands for different voltage.
+[QC2 or QC3 power source] Just does the handshake with a Quick Charge 3.0 (class A) source so it will accept commands for different voltages.
 It's not mandatory to call begin(), if it's not called before setting a voltage the library will call begin() at that moment.

 #### void .set5V(), .set9V() and .set12V()
 [QC2 or QC3 power source] Sets the desired voltage of the QC source using discrete (QC2) mode.

-#### void .setVoltage(double volt), setMilliVoltage(unsigned int milliVolt)
+#### void setMilliVoltage(unsigned int milliVolt)
 [QC3 power source only] Sets the desired voltage of the QC3.0 source using continuous (QC3) mode.
 Setting an unreachable voltage will result in the closest supported voltage.

-#### double getVoltage(), unsigned int getMilliVoltage()
+#### unsigned int getMilliVoltage()
 [QC2 or QC3 power source] Return the last voltage that was requested, or the closest one in the range 3.6 - 12V.

-Note that these methods return the value the library requested, not the actual voltage which may be different if the power source did not behave as exepected.
+**Important:** Note that this method returns the value the library requested, not the actual voltage which may be different if the power source did not behave as exepected.

 #### void incrementVoltage(), decrementVoltage()
 [QC3 power source only] Requests an increment or decrement of the voltage by 0.2V